-- Incomplete Proteins – Incomplete proteins do not contain all of the essential amino acids and generally come from non-animal sources, such as nuts, veggies, and beans.
+- Incomplete Proteins – Incomplete proteins do not contain all essential amino acids and generally come from non-animal sources, such as nuts, veggies, and beans.

-- Complete Proteins – Complete proteins contain all of the essential amino acids, and they generally come from animal sources.
+- Complete Proteins – Complete proteins contain all essential amino acids, and they generally come from animal sources.

-Protein Recommendations – Bodybuilding experts recommend two grams of protein per kilo of body weight each day.
-However, a more natural way to calculate your protein needs is to make sure that a minimum of 30% of your calorie intake comes from protein.
+Protein Recommendations – Bodybuilding experts, recommend two grams of protein per kilo of body weight each day.
+However, a more natural way to calculate your protein needs is to ensure that a minimum of 30% of your calorie intake comes from protein.

 Carbohydrates and muscle building.
 Many people make the mistake of cutting out carbs when they try to gain muscle, but you need those carbs to fuel your body when you’re exercising.
 Carbs are the primary source of energy for your body, and if you severely reduce your carbs, you’ll also reduce your energy levels, making muscle building more difficult.